Trophy Chinook salmon on the fly in one of fishing’s last frontiers

 The camp accommodates four anglers

 5530 USD per rod, 7N/6D (based on double occupancy)

 Whats Included: Accommodations and meals, transfers to/from Puerto Montt and lodge, wine and beer, alcohol, guided fishing, and fishing license.

-Whats Not Included: International and domestic airfare, food/hotels in Puerto Montt, transfers, fishing equipment, and staff and guide gratuities.
+Whats Not Included: International and domestic airfare, travel insurance (highly recommended), food/hotels in Puerto Montt, transfers, fishing equipment, and staff and guide gratuities.